ArcFace: Additive Angular Margin Loss for Deep Face Recognition: Experiments

 {\bf Results on IJB-B and IJB-C.} The IJB-B dataset \cite{whitelam2017iarpa} contains $1,845$ subjects with $21.8$K still images and $55$K frames from $7,011$ videos.
-In total, there are $12,115$ templates with $10,270$ genuine matches and $8$M impostor matches.
 The IJB-C dataset \cite{whitelam2017iarpa} is a further extension of IJB-B, having $3,531$ subjects with $31.3$K still images and $117.5$K frames from $11,779$ videos.
+On IJB-B and IJB-C datasets, there are two evaluation protocols, 1:1 verification and 1:N identification.
-In total, there are $23,124$ templates with $19,557$ genuine matches and $15,639$K impostor matches.

-On the IJB-B and IJB-C datasets, we employ the VGG2 dataset as the training data and the ResNet50 as the embedding network to train ArcFace for the fair comparison with the most recent methods \cite{cao2017vggface2,xie2018multicolumn,xie2018comparator}.
-In Table \ref{tab:ijb}, we compare the TAR (@FAR=1e-4) of ArcFace with the previous state-of-the-art models \cite{cao2017vggface2,xie2018multicolumn,xie2018comparator}.
-ArcFace can obviously boost the performance on both IJB-B and IJB-C (about $3\sim5\%$, which is a significant reduction in the error).
-Drawing support from more training data (MS1MV2) and deeper neural network (ResNet100), ArcFace can further improve the TAR (@FAR=1e-4) to $94.2\%$ and $95.6\%$ on IJB-B and IJB-C, respectively.
-In Figure \ref{pic:ijb}, we show the full ROC curves of the proposed ArcFace on IJB-B and IJB-C \footnote{https://github.com/deepinsight/insightface/tree/master/Evaluation/IJB}, and ArcFace achieves impressive performance even at FAR=1e-6 setting a new baseline.
+For the widely used 1:1 verification protocol, there are $12,115$ templates with $10,270$ genuine matches and $8$M impostor matches on IJB-B, and there are $23,124$ templates with $19,557$ genuine matches and $15,639$K impostor matches on IJB-C. In Table \ref{tab:ijb}, we compare the TPR (@FPR=1e-4) of ArcFace with the previous state-of-the-art models.
+We first employ the VGG2~\cite{cao2017vggface2} dataset as the training data and the ResNet50 as the embedding network to train ArcFace for the fair comparison with the most recent softmax-based methods \cite{cao2017vggface2,xie2018multicolumn,xie2018comparator}.
+As we can see from the results, the proposed additive angular margin can obviously boost the performance on both IJB-B and IJB-C compared to the softmax loss (about $3\sim5\%$, which is a significant reduction in the error).

-{\bf Results on Trillion-Pairs.} The Trillion-Pairs dataset \cite{glintweb} provides 1.58M images from Flickr as the gallery set and 274K images from 5.7k LFW \cite{huang2007labeled} identities as the probe set.
-Every pair between gallery and probe set is used for evaluation (0.4 trillion pairs in total).
-In Table \ref{table:trillionpairs}, we compare the performance of ArcFace trained on different datasets.
-The proposed MS1MV2 dataset obviously boosts the performance compared to CASIA and even slightly outperforms the DeepGlint-Face dataset, which has a double identity number.
-When combining all identities from MS1MV2 and Asian celebrities from DeepGlint, ArcFace achieves the best identification performance $84.840\%$ (@FPR=1e-3) and comparable verification performance compared to the most recent submission (CIGIT\_IRSEC) from the lead-board.

-{\bf Results on iQIYI-VID.} The iQIYI-VID challenge \cite{IQIYI2018} contains 565,372 video clips (training set 219,677, validation set 172,860, and test set 172,835) of 4934 identities from iQIYI variety shows, films and television dramas.
-The length of each video ranges from $1$ to $30$ seconds.
-This dataset supplies multi-modal cues, including face, cloth, voice, gait and subtitles, for character identification.
-The iQIYI-VID dataset employs MAP@100 as the evaluation indicator.
-MAP (Mean Average Precision) refers to the overall average accuracy rate, which is the mean of the average accuracy rate of the corresponding videos of person ID retrieved in the test set for each person ID (as the query) in the training set.